 Both Anthem, which covers about 28,000 residents, and ConnectiCare, which covers more than 81,000 customers, said legislation required additional benefits for diabetics and the elimination of copay calculators that caused rates to increase.

-The good news is that Anthem’s Actuary, Ty Nguyen, said he didn’t expect more people to die in 2022 “due to the delay in needed treatment or decrease in preventative care due to the pandemic.”
+The good news is that Anthem’s Actuary, Tu Nguyen, said the rates did not take into account membership changes in 2022 “due to the delay in needed treatment or decrease in preventative care due to the pandemic.”

 Senate Republican Leader Kevin Kelly blamed Democratic lawmakers for the double-digit increases.

 “This year Connecticut Democrats again blocked our plan to rein in growing health care costs, make prescription drugs more affordable, and reduce health insurance premiums by $500 per month for the average family,” Kelly said.
 “For Democrats to now feign surprise and promise action when rates increase is disingenuous to the people they serve.
 In a year when health care was front and center, Democrats failed to make health care more affordable for families.”

 Sen. Matt Lesser, D-Middletown, who co-chairs the Insurance and Real Estate Committee, said the Republican proposal would have done nothing to reduce costs in the small group market which saw the biggest increase.